How To Run iOS Apps On Mac With Project Catalyst

 The new Mac app shares the same codebase, frameworks, resources, and runtime environment as your iOS app.
 As you continue to enhance and optimize your project, compatible changes will appear in both versions.

 If you need some feature inspiration, check out the newly released Project Catalyst apps created by the teams at Twitter, Jira, and TripIt.
-But before you start building the new app in a new macOS Catalina environment, make sure your Mac is running at top speed.
+But before you start building the new app in a new macOS environment, make sure your Mac is running at top speed.

 Make sure your Mac is bug-free